TIPS FOR A PERFECT ROAD TRIP IN JORDAN – ITINERARY

 Road Trip Stop 6: Petra

-Petra is perhaps the most visited place in Jordan and one of the best stops for your road trip.
+Petra is perhaps the most visited place in Jordan.
 Located in the southwestern part of the country, it was the Nabatean kingdom’s prosperous capital around 1 BC.

 Petra By Night was a little disappointing – too many people, too loud, and too short.
 It wasn’t worth the money, in my opinion (and it is not covered with the Jordan Pass).